linghuiluo/linghuiluo.github.io/cv.md

+In case of job or collaboration opportunities, my complete CV can be requested by e-mail.

 ## Education
 - **Ph.D.
 In Computer Science**, October 27th 2021 (Defense Date), Paderborn University, Germany.
 - **M. Sc.
 In Computer Science**, 2017, Paderborn University, Paderborn, Germany.